10 Benefits of Drinking Water on an Empty Stomach

 Fights fluid retention

 Fluid retention is a problem that is commonly caused by an excess of sodium in the body and other factors associated with diet.
-Drinking water on an empty stomach helps eliminate retained fluids, reduce inflammation and prevent different diseases.
+One of the benefits of drinking water on an empty stomach is that it helps eliminate retained fluids, reduce inflammation and prevent different diseases.

 Diminishes aches and pains

-Drinking water is associated with reduced symptoms and pain in conditions like arthritis, heart problems like tachycardia, asthma, bronchitis, kidney disorders, constipation, PMS, and migraines, among others.
+Drinking water is associated with reduced symptoms and pain in certain conditions.
+Some of these include arthritis, heart problems like tachycardia, asthma, bronchitis, kidney disorders, constipation, PMS, and migraines, and others.